GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/events-based-behaviors/index.md

 ### Add custom action, condition or expression

-Behavior and the scene events communicates through functions:
+Behaviors and the scene events communicate through functions:

 - Actions allow to change the state of the behavior and maybe initiate an effect over time in the `onStepPreEvents` function.
 For instance, a jump action changes the character state from standing to jumping and `onStepPreEvents` modify the character position on Y axis every frame.
 - Conditions let scene events know about behavior state changes.
 For instance, a condition can allow to check if a character is jumping.